auth0/docs/articles/microsites/call-api/call-api-regular-web-app.md

 4. Auth0 responds with the requested tokens.
 5. The Access Token can be used to call your API and retrieve requested data.

-For server-side web apps, Auth0 uses the [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow).
+For server-side web apps, Auth0 uses the [Authorization Code Flow](/flows/concepts/auth-code).

 <img src="/media/articles/microsites/overview-flow-call-api-regular-web-app.png" alt="Flow Overview for Regular Web Apps" width="100%">